David Gray, DVM

 Dr. Gray is a member of the Veterinary Emergency and Critical Care Society and the American Veterinary Medical Association.
 His professional interests include animal emergency medicine, preventive health and working with clients to choose the best, most affordable medicine for their pets.
 His personal time is best spent with his children, cutting wood for donation thru LOVE INC of Linn County to families in need, or out on the golf course perfecting his swing.

-Dr. Leah Gray completed a bachelor’s degree in Biology from Western Oregon State College in 1993.
+She completed a bachelor’s degree in Biology from Western Oregon State College in 1993.
 Leah graduated from Oregon State/Washington State Colleges of Veterinary Medicine in 1997.
 After receiving her DVM degree, Leah completed an internship in equine medicine and surgery at Tacoma Equine Hospital in Tacoma, WA.
-Leah was accepted to an equine internal medicine residency at the University of California at Davis and completed her board certification in May 2001.
-She is a member of the American Association of Equine Practitioners, the American College of Veterinary Internal Medicine, and the American Veterinary Medical Association.
-Dr. Leah practices nearly exclusively on horses out at the farm or at our equine facility in North Albany on Palestine Ave.
-Her interests include neonatal and critical care.
+Leah was accepted to an equine internal medicine residency at the University of California at Davis.
+She was classically trained in equine internal medicine and completed her board certification in May 2001 (DACVIM, 2001).

 Dr. Bridget Hayes graduated with honors from the University of Illinois College of Veterinary Medicine in 1991.
 She has practiced in Illinois, Indiana, Colorado and Georgia before moving to Oregon.
 She moved here from Atlanta, where she worked at Ansley Animal Clinic for 18 years.